Discovering Differences in Strategic Behavior Between Humans and LLMs: Discussion

 Remarkably, our findings differ substantially from those of \citet{fan2024canmodels}, who studied a similar, 10-round IRPS setting where LLMs were pitted against bots.
 They found that GPT 3 and GPT 3.5 could perform no better than random play because they could not synthesize any insights about opponents from IRPS action history, while GPT 4 was capable of basic opponent modeling, but remained worse than humans.
 This reflects the significant advance in LLM capabilities between the previous and current generations.
 Our findings also have implications for advances in the ToM capabilities of LLMs. \citet{strachan2024testingtheory} found that the same GPT-4 model studied by ~\citet{fan2024canmodels} exhibited ToM abilities on par with those of humans in classic test scenarios, in contrast to earlier LLMs who failed such tests~\citep{sap2022neuraltheorymind}.
 Although the scope of this study was limited to ToM in IRPS (opponent modeling), the clear advance in opponent modeling capabilities leads us to hypothesize a similar advance in general ToM abilities.

-Our findings echo the growing body of evidence that, while aggregate measurements of LLM behavior can display similar trends to those of human behavior~\citep{xie2024canagents,horton2023modelssimulated}, frontier LLMs are not perfect proxies for human behavior, especially in scenarios requiring strategic reasoning~\citep{gao2024modelsempowered,fan2024canmodels,qian2025strategictradeoffs,jia2024experimentalstudy}.
+Our findings echo the growing body of evidence that, while aggregate measurements of LLM behavior can display similar trends to those of human behavior~\citep{xie2024canagents,horton2023modelssimulated}, frontier LLMs are not proxies for human behavior, especially in decision-making scenarios~\citep{gao2024modelsempowered,fan2024canmodels,qian2025strategictradeoffs,jia2024experimentalstudy}.
+As such, the findings of research studies that rely on LLMs as digital twins, or user simulators, must be interpreted with caution.

-As a whole, this study has demonstrated that AlphaEvolve can provide insights on the structural differences between LLMs and humans from behavior alone.
+This study has demonstrated that AlphaEvolve can provide structural insights on the behavioral differences between LLMs and humans.
 Unlike existing Chain-of-Thought monitoring techniques~\citep{korbak2025chainthought}, our modeling method does not require relying on a model's reasoning traces, which do not always accurately reflect behavior~\citep{chen2025reasoningmodels,kovarik2025aitesting}.
-Thus, the automated behavioral modeling studied here could be a valuable addition to the existing toolbox of monitoring methods. \paragraph{Limitations and Future Work} This study focuses on intrinsic strategic behavior of LLMs in IRPS, finding several differences from humans.
-It does not explore techniques to align LLM behavior more closely with that of humans, which represents an interesting line of future work.
-This study also models \textit{average} human behavior on IRPS, which does not account for individual differences in IRPS ability.
+Thus, the automated behavioral modeling studied here could be a valuable addition to the existing toolbox of monitoring methods. \paragraph{Limitations and Future Work} This study focuses on descriptive models of the intrinsic strategic behavior of LLMs in IRPS, finding several differences from humans.
+The models describe \textit{average} human behavior on IRPS, which does not account for individual differences in IRPS ability.
 It is likely that expert humans would display more sophisticated opponent modeling abilities as well, although it may still differ from the particular type of opponent modeling displayed by LLMs.
-Future work might also evaluate the generalization of these discovered programmatic models across a broader set of games or scenarios.